OlleMattsson/yijing/src/static/iching.md

 The king offers him Mount Ch'i.
 Good fortune.
 No blame.

-Mount Ch'i is in the western China, the homeland of King Wên, whose son, the Duke of Chou, added the words to the individual lines.
+Mount Ch'i is in the western China, the homeland of King WÃªn, whose son, the Duke of Chou, added the words to the individual lines.
 The pronouncement takes us back to a time when the Chou dynasty was coming into power.
-At that time King Wên introduced his illustrious helpers to the god of his native mountain, and they received their places in the halls of the ancestors by the side of the ruler.
+At that time King WÃªn introduced his illustrious helpers to the god of his native mountain, and they received their places in the halls of the ancestors by the side of the ruler.
 This indicates a stage in which pushing upward attains its goal.
 One acquires fame in the sight